 Style 6: SOLO!!
 Here I am wearing it with burgundy tights and black knee-high boots.

-So, to be honest, you will still see me in that shirt and jeans at preschool drop off most days because Kate Middleton I am not.
+So, to be honest, you will still see me in that shirt and jeans at school drop off most days because Kate Middleton I am not.
 However, I love having a casual and fun option to wear when I want to spice it up a bit.
 By only shopping once and buying ONE item, I am able to now create several different outfits for different occasions.
 While we do sometimes pay more for ethical brands, we do end up spending LESS overall on our clothes budget, which is a WIN WIN in my book.